choudharyus/Nursing_Home/README.md

 - Create links to each category such as list of nursing homes, penalties & violations, quality, capcity, about and disclaimer
 - Create pages to display detail info for each above mentioned cartegory

+###PostMVP
+- Found an API and successfully retrieved the data
+- Created at least six different functional components for the project
+- linked the components with the component containing the Router/Navigation functionality
+- Made sure all the components working fine and showing the expected results
+- Made sure data is appropriately orgranized and in the readable format
+- Provided styling to to the display page for clarity and asthetic touch

 ## Components